lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 note(s):
 * contrary to the druid version, it does *not* dispel insect swarms.
 It also has a *documented* penalty of -2 to the saves.

 11. [Major, Implementation] Summon Insects: panic on failed save vs. poison is not referred to in the description.
 Added it to description.
 Use EE features of damage opcode -- there is a very minor functional change: originally, the damage opcode would hit twice if the critter failed the save and now, with the new implementation, it only hits once (whether the critter fails the save or not).
 This would mean less chances of disrupting spellcasting but since spellcasting failure is already set at 100%, this is moot.
 Uses Attack Nearest [247] opcode instead of fear.
 Most likely a bug, because: (1) probability is 0 (2) The next display opcode explicitly outputs "Panic" and (3) According to IESDP, 247 sets berserk status.
 Why would insects cause berserk?
 Changing it to panic.
+Play visual opcode duration 7 -> 6.
 12. [Harmless] Animal Summoning III: summoning eff power 8 -> 0.
 13. [Major] Contagion: aux spell had 5th disease opcode (slow) probability1 0.
 The opcode is undocumented, so it is deleted.
 Remove spurious protection from chaotic commands.
 14. [Harmless] Cause Serious Wounds: opcode's power 4 -> 3.